revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-The above program won’t compile and you will get an error message as “The exception FileNotFoundException is already caught by the alternative IOException.
-This is because FileNotFoundException is a subclass of IOException, there are two ways to solve this problem.
+The above program won’t compile and you will get an error message as “The exception FileNotFoundException is already caught by the alternative IOException".
+This is because FileNotFoundException is a subclass of IOException.
+There are two ways to solve this problem.
 The first way is to use a single catch block for both the exceptions.

 ```java